raspibolt/raspibolt/static-channel-backup.md

   $ sudo nano /usr/local/bin/scb-backup
   ```

-* Check the following lines of code and paste them in nano.
-By default, both local and remote backup methods are disabled in the script, we will enable one or both of them in the next sections, depending on your preferences.
+* Check the following lines of code and paste them into the text editor.
+By default, both local and remote backup methods are disabled.
+We will enable one or both of them in the next sections, depending on your preferences.
 Save and exit.

   ```ini
   #!/bin/bash